-Seed and Bean – A Fairtrade Chocolate Giveaway #57
+Seed and Bean Organic and Fairtrade Chocolate Bars

-To celebrate Fairtrade Fortnight, I’m offering Tin and Thyme readers the chance to win four 85g bars of Seed and Bean chocolate.
-Certified by the Soil Association, bearing the Fairtrade symbol and an Ethical Award winner, this organic company is to be admired.
-Read on to see my review of some of their chocolate bars.
+Certified by the Soil Association, bearing the Fairtrade symbol and an Ethical Award winner, Seed and Bean is an organic company to be admired.
+Read on to see my review of some of their delicious and unusually flavoured chocolate bars.